About Brad D. Smith

 While his martial arts training taught him the fundamentals of how to lead, uncovering vulnerability is what allowed him to unlock the personal growth he needed in order to reach his fullest potential.

-At one of his first-ever jobs, Smith’s boss took notice of his West Virginia twang and, unfortunately, did not find it charming.
-Suggesting that it was an inherent flaw that would lead to stereotyping, Smith was sent to executive communications courses to “fix the bug.”
-Try as he might, Smith’s vernacular was plagued by the country lilt of a small town boy who couldn’t outrun a humble upbringing.
+At one of his first-ever jobs, Brad’s boss took notice of his West Virginia twang and, unfortunately, did not find it charming.
+Suggesting that it was an inherent flaw that would lead to stereotyping, Brad was sent to executive communications courses to “fix the bug.”
+Try as he might, Brad’s vernacular was afflicted by the country lilt of a small town boy who couldn’t outrun his roots.

 “I began to feel like a failure, but then I noticed something – whenever I would participate in a group setting or give a presentation, people would ask, ‘Who was that guy with the twang?’
 Smith said.
 “My accent differentiated me from the crowd, and I began to realize it was a good thing.”

-As this realization struck Smith, it clicked with an old memory of his father.
+As this realization struck, it clicked with an old memory of his father.

-Toward the end of his life, Smith’s father was the mayor of Kenova, and a real “man of the people.”
-Following an “ain’t”-laden Independence Day speech that compelled Smith to offer his father unrequested feedback, it was he who learned an important lesson.
+Toward the end of his life, Brad’s father was the mayor of Kenova, and a real “man of the people.”
+Following an “ain’t”-laden Independence Day speech that compelled Brad to offer his father unrequested feedback, it was he who learned an important lesson.

 “Son, people prefer their leaders with flaws, because it makes leadership more attainable for the rest of us,” his father said to him.
 “This is who I am, and each of them in the audience have their own opportunities to improve.
 But once they recognize that I can be mayor without being perfect, then maybe one of them will be inspired to be mayor after me, because they know they aren’t perfect either.”